naturalis/mycorrhiza/README.md

   as [communicating compartments](results/IMG_1732.jpg) or as a [circos-style graph](doc/circos.jpg) (for the latter, we'd have to use D3, not circos, because in- and outflows need different sizes).
+- For there to be an enumeration of the most likely scenarios by which the initial association between mycorrhiza and land plants came about, with their relative support by the data quantified.

-The most computationally intensive steps that need to be taken involve ancestral state reconstruction.
+Since phylogenetic inference under different rooting scenarios has already been performed by Frida at the outset of the analyses recorded here, the most computationally intensive steps that need to be taken involve ancestral state reconstruction.
 In a previous iteration, Frida had done this using a dispersal model where state changes were modeled as migrations.
-Here we will instead do the analysis in a more standard way, using [BayesTraits](http://www.evolution.rdg.ac.uk/BayesTraits.html), so that each state change is a transition that is modeled in a Q matrix.
+Here we will instead do the analysis in a more standard way, using [BayesTraits](http://www.evolution.rdg.ac.uk/BayesTraits.html), so that each state change is a transition that is modeled in a Q matrix, which is amenable to parameter restriction so that various hypotheses can be tested using Bayes Factors.

 ## Preamble: restricting the number of transitions, the general idea

-Because different higher taxa among the mycorrhiza can associate with land plants in different combinations there is potentially a very large number of states, that is, permutations of associations.
-If we treat every permutation of associations as a potential state within the context of a phylogenetic comparative analysis we will end up with an explosion of parameters in the Q matrix such that the analysis becomes practically intractable.
+Because different higher taxa among the mycorrhiza can associate with land plants in different combinations there is potentially a very large number of states: if we treat every permutation of associations as a potential state within the context of a phylogenetic comparative analysis we will end up with an explosion of parameters in the Q matrix such that the analysis becomes practically intractable.
 But, we can reduce the number of parameters in the following ways:

-1. We only take the empirically observed combinations of observations, not all permutations.
+- We only take the empirically observed combinations of observations, not all permutations.
-2. We disallow transitions where more than one association is gained or lost instantaneously.
+- We disallow transitions where more than one association is gained or lost instantaneously.
-3. We then do a Reversible Jump MCMC analysis to further reduce the Q matrix.
+- We then do a Reversible Jump MCMC analysis to further reduce the Q matrix.

+## Preamble: the different rootings to consider

+Plant systematists assign four different rootings of the land plants enough plausibility that we consider them here.
+These four rootings are intended to orient the following major groups relative to one another: liverworts (_Marchantiophyta_), mosses (_Bryophyta_), hornworts (_Anthocerotophyta_) and vascular plants (_Tracheophyta_).

+- `MBasal` - liverworts split off first, followed by mosses, and hornworts are sister to vascular plants.
+This yields the following topology:
+  `(((Anthocerotophyta,Tracheophyta),Bryophyta),Marchantiophyta);`
+  **This is the preferred rooting, which we will explore in more depth than the others.**
+- `ABasal` - hornworts branch off first, yielding the following topology:
+  `(((Marchantiophyta,Bryophyta),Tracheophyta),Anthocerotophyta);`
+- `TBasal` - vascular plants branch off first, yielding the following topology:
+  `(((Marchantiophyta,Bryophyta),Anthocerotophyta),Tracheophyta);`
+- `ATxMB` - liverworts and mosses (M,B) form a monophyletic group, and so do hornworts and vascular plants (A,T), resulting in:
+  `((Marchantiophyta,Bryophyta),(Anthocerotophyta,Tracheophyta));`

 ## Preparing the input data